Green Wave begin implementing game plan for Tulsa during Wednesday's practice

 Get Inside the Huddle

-Keith Williams enters his second season as the receivers coach for the Green Wave in 2013.
+Keith Williams enters his third season as the receivers coach and begins his first season as the out-of-state recruiting coordinator for the Green Wave in 2014.

-As a group, TU's receiving corps combined for 186 receptions for 2,656 yards (14.3 avg.) and 19 touchdowns, and accounted for eight receptions of 50+ yards, including a season-long 79-yard touchdown strike by Marc Edwards in Tulane's win over SMU.
+As a group during the 2012 season, TU's receiving corps combined for 186 receptions for 2,656 yards (14.3 avg.) and 19 touchdowns, and accounted for eight receptions of 50+ yards, including a season-long 79-yard touchdown strike by Marc Edwards in Tulane's win over SMU.

 Before that, Williams spent the 2008 season with the San Diego Chargers in a minority internship coaching position.

 From 2005 to 2008, Williams coached at San Jose City College and led the Jaguar's offensive attack as both the offensive coordinator and wide receivers coach.

 In 2001, Williams began a four-year stint as the receivers coach for San Jose State under head coach Fitz Hill, where he tutored four Spartans, who ranked among the SJSU record books for most career receiving yards.
 Under Williams' tutelage, Edell Shepherd set the Spartan's single season record for receiving yards (1,500) and touchdowns (14), both in 2001.

 Williams served as the receivers coach at Solano College in 2000.